-It turns out that people are actually willing to pay someone to vet their matches from dating apps like Tinder, Bumble and Grindr to make sure they're not being catfished – basically to check the person actually exists and they are who they say they are.
+It turns out that people are actually willing to pay someone to vet their matches from dating apps like Tinder, Bumble and Grindr to make sure they're not being catfished.
+Basically, you're checking whether the person actually exists and they are who they say they are.

-Andy is a former police worker from Kent, with a background in criminal intelligence, so he really knows his stuff.
-But he even admits that anyone could give it a go, as he told Kent Live:
+Andy is a former police worker from with a background in criminal intelligence, so he really knows his stuff.
+But even he admits that anyone could give it a go, as he told Kent Live in 2018:

-Anybody could do it, but in the same way if you need your boiler fixed, you would get a professional in because of safety.
+Anybody could do it, but in the same way as needing your boiler fixed, you would get a professional in because of safety.

 This led to Andy setting up Vet Your Date, a service that helps those using dating apps and websites to verify their matches before going on a date.

-If you've ever watched MTV's Catfish you'll probably know the most common social media stalking tactics already – you don't have to be a tech genius to try them out for yourself.
+If you've ever watched MTV's Catfish you'll probably know the most common social media stalking tactics already.
+You really don't have to be a tech genius to try them out for yourself and start making money.

-But if you're new to the game, here's some to try out…
+But if you're new to the game, here are some top tips:

 Cover all social media channels

-Facebook will probably be your go-to social media platform for stalking purposes, but don't forget Twitter, Instagram, Pinterest, and even LinkedIn are all good for informational purposes.
+Facebook will probably be your go-to social media platform for stalking purposes, but don't forget TikTok, Twitter, Instagram, Pinterest and even LinkedIn are all good for informational purposes.

 The more social media profiles a person has, and the more they match up, the more likely they are to be a real person.